joshpierro/self-driving-car/p3/writeup_report.md

 ####1.
 Model architecture

 My final model was based on the architecture published by the autonmous vehicle team at NVDIA.
-In the end it turned out that a proven architecture such as this was much better at solving this problem that the architectures that I came up with, and other approaches I tried, specifically the <a href='https://github.com/commaai/research'>Comma AI model</a>.
+In the end it turned out that a proven architecture such as this was much better at solving this problem than the architectures that I came up with, as well as other approaches I tried, specifically the <a href='https://github.com/commaai/research'>Comma AI model</a>.

 It includes a lambda layer that normalizes the data, a Cropping2D layer that masks removes unnecessary parts of an image (i.e. sky,hood), five convolutional layers to filter the data followed by four fully connected layers.
 The table below provides a quick visual summary.